AuFeld/AuFeld.github.io/skills.md

 help stakeholders make decisions, as well as designing and evaluating experiments.

 ## 2. Programming Skills
-Good skills in tools Python and a database querying language like SQL is expected as a data scientist.
+Good skills in tools such as Python and a database querying language like SQL are expected as a data scientist.
 I am comfortable carrying out different tasks of programming activities.
 I am capable of dealing with both computational and statistical aspects of it.